sjmcpherson/Front-End-Developer-Learnings/README.md

 <li>background-image: image-set(url("test.png") 1x, url("test-2x.png") 2x); Safari 6+ and Chrome 21+ ONLY</li>
 <li>background-clip, background-origin and background-size IE9+</li>
 <li>HasLayout - The single most important thing you need to know about fixing bugs in IE!
 Giving an element "Layout" will fix 99% of IE rendering bugs, as if by magic.
 The other 1% will most likely be related to position: relative; or floats.
 Use "zoom: 1" as a trigger for whatever IE versions need it.
 Eg .ie6 #myElement, .ie7 #myElement { zoom: 1 }</li>
+<li>X:first-letter/:first-line apply to block level elements compatible with all browser versions</li>
+<li>Avoid excess Style Recalculation which occurs when manipulating the DOM with javascript</li>
+<li>Avoid unnecessary tag identifiers for performance i.e. ul#navigation,ul.menu{} replace #navigation,.menu{}</li>
+<li>Avoid using ancestors html div tr td{} Most modern browsers work from the right & work them way up</li>
+<li>Chaining can mean loss of performance so when you do chain use the least used first i.e. use #foo.bar instead of .bar#foo</li>
+<li>Multi-column Wrapping Text layouts with -column-count: 3; IE10+</li>
 </ul>

 <h2>Javascript/jQuery Performance tips</h2>